 5. The SMF includes the IP address of the EASDF as DNS server in PDU Session Establishment Accept message as in step 11 of clause 4.3.2.2.1 of TS 23.502[3].
 The UE configures the EASDF as DNS server for that PDU Session.

+Editor's Note: How to guarantee that the UE uses the EASDF's IP address for the subsequent DSN Query in Step 8 is FFS.

-6. The SMF invokes Neasdf_DNSContext_Update Request (PDU Session Context ID, rules to handle DNS queries from the UE) to EASDF.
+6. The SMF may invoke Neasdf_DNSContext_Update Request (PDU Session Context ID, rules to handle DNS queries from the UE) to EASDF.
 The update may be triggered by UE mobility, e.g. when UE moves to a new location, or by a notification by EASDF of a DNS Query with certain FQDN, or, the update may be triggered by insertion/removal of Local PSA, e.g. to update rules to handle DNS messages from the UE.

+Editor’s Note: It is FFS whether and how the AF-triggered DNS server information change trigger DNS context update procedure.